AlpsMonaco/cppnat/README.md

 ## Project

-This library is written with `Visual Studio Code`,you could only this project of root path and launch it directly.
+This library is written with `Visual Studio Code`,you could open this project of root path and launch it directly.